-Recipe for Blueberry-Blackberry Cobbler – There aren’t too many desserts that are as easy as cobbler yet so incredibly delicious as well.
+There aren’t too many desserts that are as easy as this Blueberry-Blackberry Cobbler, while being so incredibly delicious as well.

-There aren't too many desserts that are as easy as cobbler yet so incredibly delicious as well.
+There aren't too many desserts that are as easy as this Blueberry-Blackberry Cobbler, while being so incredibly delicious as well.

 - 1/2 cup walnuts, toasted